Luke-Kurlandski-TCNJ/FSA-Recognizer/README.md

 ```

 where
-- <path> is a path to the directory containing the FSA files, e.g., './data/1-complete',
+- <&ltpath> is a path to the directory containing the FSA files, e.g., './data/1-complete',
-- <string> is a string to test the above FSA on, e.g., 'ababab', and
+- <&ltstring> is a string to test the above FSA on, e.g., 'ababab', and
-- <task> is used to determine which deliverable should be run, one of 'D1', 'D2', or 'D3'.
+- <&lttask> is used to determine which deliverable should be run, one of 'D1', 'D2', or 'D3'.

 For help with the program:
 ```